9 Tips for Working As A Nurse While Pregnant

 Nurses who breastfeed may face challenges as they return to work.

-There is good news for nurses who WANT to continue breastfeeding their babies for up to a year or longer as a working mom and nurse.
+There is good news for nurses who want to continue breastfeeding their babies for up to a year or longer as working moms and nurses.
 It is possible!
 But you need to plan in advance and communicate with your workplace about your intention to pump at work.
 And you need to have the right pumping supplies to make it possible.

 If you don’t plan ahead, pumping at work can be extremely difficult.
 But with the right pumping tools and a lot of determination, you will find that you can make pumping fit right into your busy nursing schedule!